Skip to content

 WEMOS S2 Mini

-At first I tried to try it, so I will be sure it’s working and I able to upload a code in it.
+At first I tried to try it, so I will be sure it’s working and I was able to upload a code in it.
 It was a bit problematic at first, I couldn’t understand what’s the problem of not uploading even the simplest code, but after I fixed it somehow.

-All the process of connecting this board to Arduino IDE software I asked CoPilot. button After installing the ESP32 by Espressif Systems board package I tried to upload the code that CoPilot wrote, but it was not uploading.
+After installing the ESP32 by Espressif Systems board package I tried to upload the code that CoPilot wrote, but it was not uploading.

 So I just tried to use the blinking code.
-The LED pin number I found here. button
+The LED pin number I found here.

-Here you can see that it works,
+Here you can see that it worked,

 PCB Board Design